Monitor Intune Device compliance policies

-When you select the Filter button, the filter fly-out opens with more options, including the compliance state, jailbroken devices, and more.
+When you select the Filter button, the filter fly-out opens with more options, including the Compliance state, Jailbroken devices, and more.
 Apply the filter to update the results.

 Use the Columns property to add or remove columns from the chart output.
 For example, User principal name may show the email address registered on the device.
 Apply the columns to update the results.

-It provides more details on the device compliance policy settings applied on that device.
+Intune displays more details on the device compliance policy settings applied on that device.
 When you select the specific policy, it shows all the settings in the policy.

-Devices without compliance policy
+Devices without compliance